Whiskey-class submarine

-Whiskey-class submarines (known in the Soviet Union as Projects 613, 640, 644, and 665) are a class of diesel-electric attack submarines that the Soviet Union built in the early Cold War period.
+Whiskey-class submarines (known in the Soviet Union as Projects 613, 640, 644, and 665) are a class of diesel–electric attack submarines that the Soviet Union built in the early Cold War period.

 Design

-The initial design was developed in the early 1940s as a sea-going follow on to the S-class submarine.
-As a result of war experience and the capture of German technology at the end of the war, the Soviets issued a new design requirement in 1946.
-The revised design was developed by the Lazurit Design Bureau based in Gorkiy.
-Like most conventional submarines designed 1946–1960, the design was heavily influenced by the Type XXI U-boat.
+The initial design was developed in the early 1940s as a sea-going follow-on to the S-class submarine.
+As a result of war experience and the capture of German technology at the end of the war, the Soviet Union issued a new design requirement in 1946.
+The revised design was developed by the Lazurit Design Bureau, based in Gorkiy.
+Like most conventional submarines designed between 1946 and 1960, the design was heavily influenced by the World War II German Type XXI U-boat.